 When the mother to a child participates in the testing, the results are more conclusive.

 Our DNA testing (non-legal) can be performed without the mothers sample and will still indicate if the possible father is excluded or not excluded from paternity of a child.

 Yes.
-Samples are collected by an obstetrician, either your own or one that DNALabs can direct you to.
+Samples are collected by an Obstetrician, you will require a GP referral.
 Testing is available as early as 10 and a half weeks gestation, so liaise with us as soon as possible.